Sande Ace Home Page

 Paul Gager Builds an Original 1956 Ace

-Paul Gager of New Jersey had already built an 8 foot dingy and a 16' sailboat.
-He looked at a few old copies of the Boat Builder's Handbook and then found Svenson's web site where the Ace plans from a 1956 Handbook are available.
+Paul Gager of New Jersey had already built an 8-foot dinghy and a 16-foot sailboat.
+He looked at a few old copies of the Boat Builder's Handbook and then found Svenson's web site where William D. Jackson's Ace plans from a 1956 Handbook are available.
 This was what he was looking for; plywood on frame construction, not too big, not many frames, not overly complicated, and it was similar to the type of boat his family had owned in his youth.

 Paul drew the plans full size in his basement and started construction.
 Due to the change in lumber sizes over the years (a 2x is no longer 1-5/8" thick; nor is a 4x 3-5/8"), adjustments were necessary in stringer sizes.